How To Feed A Loon

 • Brush the roast all over with the olive oil.
 Then smear the mustard all over the top of the oil (clean hands work best for this step).

-2 tbsp olive oil, 4 tbsp Dijon mustard
+2 tablespoon olive oil, 4 tablespoon Dijon mustard

 • Press the herbed breadcrumb mixture into the prepared roast all over.